vikrem/IdleSow/README.md

 # IdleSow
-IdleSow is the only available mac cheat for the free game [Warsow](http://www.warsow.net/)
+IdleSow is the only available *mac* cheat for the free game [Warsow](http://www.warsow.net/)

-This project is not meant to be used by the public, or really anybody for that matter.
-This project exists only as a proof-of-concept, and is not to be used for malicious purposes.

-As a result, the most important file has been removed from the repo.

-Please don't use this online!
+This project is still quite a work in progress, but it is very functional! :)

+**There are no binaries available, nor will there be any.** If you can figure out how to build, compile, and inject this thing, then good.
+Please don't share the binaries, and don't go on a personal conquest to ruin the game.

+That said, here's a video demonstrating its use:

+##Features:
+* Aimbot w/ generic prediction.
+Automatically aims at targets
+* Wallhack.
+Shows enemies, powerups, and other things of interest through walls
+* Mirrorcam.
+Shows a rear-view camera to catch enemies sneaking up on you.
+* Name ESP.
+Shows names of enemies through walls.
+* Weapon ESP.
+Show weapons of enemies through walls.